Eight Compelling Reasons To Adopt Sales Enablement

 In this post, Eight Compelling Reasons to Adopt Sales Enablement, I will share with you a few of the market trends that have given rise to the discipline of sales enablement.
 I will also share with you why traditional sales training is no longer good enough and examples of how companies are benefiting from, and fueling their revenue growth by adopting sales enablement as an internal core competency.

 If the term sales enablement is new to you then check out my blog, sales enablement, the what, and why it matters.
 But mark my words, if sales enablement is not a “thing” for you and your organization today, and you intend to grow your business, it will be.
-You will need it to effectively and efficiency scale your revenue growth.
+You need sales enablement to effectively and efficiency scale your revenue growth.

 Most people think sales enablement is a just another fancy term for sales training.
 Sales enablement is not just about training.
 Training is one aspect of sales enablement.
 In fact, sales training is ineffective in 95% of all cases.
 The reason is you need the right conditions to sustain the newly learned skills, and you need an engaged leadership team to lead from the front by coaching the new skills, behaviors and knowledge to become habits and operationalized over time.
 Training as an individual event is a change management initiative requiring leaders to have a plan for sustaining lasting change.
 Without this, you’re wasting your time and your money.